• About Click&Boat

 • E-mail

-No matter how experienced you are it is always useful to do a quick review of boat safety procedures before setting out to sea – so we have compiled a list of tips to help you.
-These days there is a wealth of information available to sailors both online or available as an app to help you navigate safely, to monitor the weather and the traffic around you and checklists to ensure you’ve packed everything.
+No matter how experienced you are, it is always useful to do a quick review of boat safety procedures before setting out to sea – so we have compiled a list of tips to help you.
+These days there is a wealth of information available to sailors both online or available as an app to help you.
+For example, they can help you to navigate safely, to monitor the weather and the traffic around you and have checklists to ensure you’ve packed everything.

 Get a pre-departure checklist

-Safe sailing especially over longer periods of time can require you to pack and prepare for a lot of different things – that’s why it is good to have a pre-departure checklist covering all aspects of your trip (engine check, boating equipment, safety measures, fuel, clothing, food, water etc) to ensure that you don’t forget anything.
+Safe boating can require you to pack and prepare for different things.it is good to have a pre-departure checklist covering all aspects of your trip. (engine check, boating equipment, safety measures, fuel, clothing, food, water etc) To ensure that you don’t forget anything!

 Watch the weather and tides

-Before setting sail make sure you have looked at the weather forecast to see what sailing conditions will be like, paying particular attention to wind direction and strength, plus visibility.
-Even after setting sail it is important to keep an eye on things.
-In many parts of the world the weather can be very unpredictable so if you notice a storm up ahead, it is better to play it safe and head back to dry land.
+Before setting off, make sure you have looked at the weather forecast to see what boating conditions will be like, paying particular attention to wind direction and strength, plus visibility.
+Even after you’ve set out, it is important to keep an eye on things.
+In many parts of the world the weather can be very unpredictable, so if you notice a storm up ahead, it is better to play it safe and head back to dry land.
 If you are sailing in tidal waters, make a note of the predicted times for high and low water, plus tidal heights.

 Make sure you’ve got information readily available